- In a recent study, 92% of the respondents reported that they will recommend aloe vera juice to a friend or relative. Why?

 As per another Indian study, aloe vera is extensively used in the treatment of peptic ulcers.
 It exhibits antibacterial properties against H. pylori, the bacteria responsible for gastric infections (4).
 Another Indian study states that the use of aloe vera for digestive ailments has no adverse effects (5).
 But a major portion of this research is based on personal experiences (and not on scientifically documented evidence), which is why more studies are warranted.

 Though the juice can have an anti-inflammatory effect on people suffering from ulcerative colitis, it might also cause diarrhea (6).
 Hence, practice caution.

-As we have seen, the juice has laxative properties – the anthraquinones and barbaloin in aloe stimulate the bowel and increase its tone (7).
+As we have seen, the juice has laxative properties – the anthraquinones and barbaloin in aloe stimulate the bowels and increase its tone (7).

 2. Reduces Inflammation

-Another German study revealed the anti-inflammatory properties of aloe vera on the skin.
+Another German study had also revealed the anti-inflammatory properties of aloe vera on skin.
 The gel (and potentially the juice too) had reduced UV-induced erythema (11).

-Aloe can immensely benefit people with joint pains.
-According to one study, aloe vera can be used in the treatment of chronic non-cancer pain, and particularly, one that is caused by osteoarthritis (14).
+Aloe can immensely benefit people with joint pains too.
+According to one study, aloe vera can be used in the treatment of chronic non-cancer pain, and particularly one that is caused by osteoarthritis (14).
 But still, long-term studies are required to prescribe aloe vera juice as a treatment for osteoarthritis.
 Topical administration of aloe vera can also inhibit pain related to arthritis (15).

 Due to its anti-inflammatory properties, the juice can provide relief from joint immobility.
 The aloe vera juice (and the gel) also acts as an effective base to prepare a compound called nimesulide emulgel, which possesses significant anti-inflammatory properties and could be used to treat rheumatoid arthritis.